apocalyptech/eschalon_utils/README.txt

    http://basiliskgames.com/eschalon-book-ii
    http://basiliskgames.com/eschalon-book-iii

-There are six separate utilities: a character editor and a map editor for each game.
+There are six main features: a character editor and a map editor for each game.
 The map editor can edit maps stored as part of your savegame, and the global maps included in the game distribution, though for Books II and III there is no direct way to get at the global map files.

 Right now the utilities support just about everything you'd want to edit, though there's still plenty of values in the file of whose purpose I'm unaware.
-See the TODO file for information on what needs to be done with the app still, which is quite a bit.
+See the github issues for information on what needs to be done with the app still, which is quite a bit.

 The app seems stable enough for me, but use your head and keep a backup of any file that you use this on.
-Do let me know if it ends up eating your character or map, because I'd like to fix the bug.
+Do let us know if it ends up eating your character or map, because we'd like to fix the bug.
 Just don't get upset if it does.  :) The Character Editor's been around rather longer than the map editor, so be especially careful when editing maps.
 Note that the map files (which end in .map) also have an associated file with a ".ent" extension.